LouisCubero/Let-Me-Smite-It/README.md

   2. user doesn't send a message for 60 minutes...
   3. removed from probationary period, can use restricted vocabulary.

-# How it works:
-  1. New server members are stored in a hashmap and sorted in a heap based on how recently they joined.
-  2. We temporarily store: Discord ID, Timestamp, and whether they sent a message or not.
-  3. After 60 minutes OR if they've sent a non-spammy message, they get removed from probationary period and can send unrestricted messages.
+New server members are stored in a hashmap and sorted in a heap based on how recently they joined.
+We temporarily store: Discord ID, Timestamp, and whether they sent a message or not.
+After 60 minutes OR if they've sent a non-spammy message, they get removed from probationary period and can send unrestricted messages.

 # We use:
   1. Hashsets: Targetted toward obvious spammers, uses very little memory and space.